Vim Mode

 "scroll_beyond_last_line": "off",

-// allow cursor to reach edges of screen
+// Allow the cursor to reach the edges of the screen

 "vertical_scroll_margin": 0,